Maat-Cyber/Maat-Cyber-World/WriteUps/OverTheWire/Natas.md

 ---

 ### Natas 7
-Access the website with the link : http://natas7.natas.labs.overthewire.org .
+Access the website with the link : http://natas7.natas.labs.overthewire.org .  <br>
-Insert the credentials :
+Insert the credentials : <br>
-username : natas7
+username : natas7 <br>
-password : jmxSiH3SP6Sonf8dv66ng8v1cIEdjXWr
+password : jmxSiH3SP6Sonf8dv66ng8v1cIEdjXWr  <br>

 he home page seems showing nothing much, let's view the page sourve and we can notice a comment wit an hint  that says our password for level 8 is located in /etc/natas_webpass/natas8 .